-Syntax Description list Name of a list of applications or programs.
-Use quotation marks around the name if it includes a space.
+Name of a list of applications or programs.
+Use quotation marks around the name if it no smart-tunnel list list includes a space.
 The CLI creates the list if it is not present in the configuration.
 Otherwise, it adds the entry to the list. application Name of the application to be granted smart tunnel access.
 The string can be up to 64 characters. path For Mac OS, the full path to the application.
 For Windows, the filename of the application; or a full or partial path to the application, including its filename.
-The string can be up to 128 characters. platform OS (Optional if the OS is Microsoft Windows) Enter windows or mac to specify the host of the application. hash (Optional and applicable only for Windows) To obtain this value, enter the checksum of the application (that is, the checksum of the executable file) into a utility that calculates a hash using the SHA-1 algorithm.
+The string can be up to 128 characters. platform ( S (Optional if the OS is Microsoft Windows) Enter windows or mac to specify the host of the application. hash (Optional and applicable only for Windows) To obtain this value, enter the checksum of the application (that is, the checksum of the executable file) into a utility that calculates a hash using the SHA-1 algorithm.
 One example of such a utility is the Microsoft File Checksum Integrity Verifier (FCIV), which is available at http://support.microsoft.com/kb/841290/ .
-After installing FCIV, place a temporary copy of the application to be hashed on a path that contains no spaces (for example, fciv.exe -sha1 c:\msimn.exe) to display the SHA-1 hash.
+After installing FCIV, place a temporary copy fciv.exe -sha1 c:\msimn.exe) to display the SHA-1 hash.
 The SHA-1 hash is always 40 hexadecimal characters.

-Windows is the default platform.
+Defaults Windows is the default platform.